syncfusion-content/blazor-docs/blazor/maps/how-to/place-map-inside-other-components.md

 ## Maps component inside Dialog

 When the Maps component renders within the Dialog component, its rendering begins concurrently with the Dialog component's rendering.
 As a result, the size of the Maps component will not be proper.
 To properly render the Maps component, a boolean variable (i.e. **IsInitialRender**) must be created and it is used to determine the Maps component's rendering.
 The boolean variable is set to **false** by default, so the Maps component will not be rendered initially.
-When the Dialog component is being opened, its [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnOpen) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **true** to initiate the render of the Maps component.
+When the Dialog component is being opened, its [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnOpen) event is fired.
+Within this event, the `Task.Yield()` method should be called, and the boolean variable (i.e. **IsInitialRender**) must be changed to **true** to initiate the render of the Maps component.
+This ensures that the Dialog component is completely rendered before the Maps component starts rendering.

 When the Dialog component is closed, its [Closed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Closed) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **false**.

 When you drag and resize the Dialog component, the Maps component is not notified, so the Maps are not properly rendered within the Dialog.
 To avoid this scenario, the Maps component's `Refresh` method must be called in the Dialog's [Resizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Resizing) and [OnResizeStop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnResizeStop) events.
 Because the size of the Dialog is determined after a delay, a 500 millisecond delay must be provided before refreshing the Maps component.